tjintranet/TF-Order-Address-Validation/README.md

 ### Special Handling
 - **Amazon Orders**: Email validation is automatically skipped for orders containing "Amazon" in the customer name, as these orders are delivered directly to Amazon warehouses
+- **Carrier Customers**: Email validation is skipped for carrier customers (customer codes starting with "CS") as these are shipping service providers, not end customers

 ## File Structure